Tekst Jan Nedermeijer, March 2022

 The pedagogical set-up of the flipped classroom is the reverse of a traditional course in which the teacher explains the basic subject matter, which the students then study at home and where they then pass a test.
 In the flipped classroom, students study the basic material independently and at their own pace, and the teachers no longer have to explain the basic knowledge, which the students can easily acquire through self-study.

 In the F2F lecture, working group or class, the teachers provide additional explanations where necessary.
-For example, based on questions submitted in advance by students or based on the results of the assignments submitted.
+For example, based on questions submitted in advance by students or the results of the submitted assignments.

 A second benefit is that students will spend more time on their studies.
 The expected result is that their test results will improve.

 Pedagogical options on how to design the learning process

 The subject matter that the students have to study is, on the one hand, offered through the textbook.
 On the other hand, the students in the VLE are offered additional digital learning resources.
 For example, the pre-recorded video lecture by the teacher (if possible, short, interactive videos, practice assignments, a practice test, tutor videos and other digital learning resources.

 To ensure that the students carry out the desired preparations, they send the results of some assignments to the teacher via the VLE.
 The lecturers then gain insight into whether the students have prepared themselves properly.
 The teacher can provide targeted feedback in the F2F meeting by assessing the assignment results.

 F2F activities are partly supported using the VLE.

 - A question and answer session on the meaning of the core concepts studied.

 - Solving problems (individually or in small groups).